GewelsJI/FSNet/README.md

 > Warning: The whole codes will be released in the near future due to some restrictions of patent application.

+- [2021/08/21] The precomputed results and testing datset is coming soon, keep your patience.
-- [2021/08/20] Release inference code, evaluation code (VSOD), and precomputed results.
+- [2021/08/20] Release inference code, evaluation code (VSOD).
 - [2021/07/20] Create github page.

 # 2. Introduction